Skip to main content

 Academic

 A sophisticated analysis of long-term cardiovascular risk from hormonal suppression requires moving beyond statistical associations to the underlying molecular and cellular pathophysiology.
-The integrity of the is not merely influenced by sex hormones; it is actively maintained by them.
+The integrity of the cardiovascular system is not merely influenced by sex hormones; it is actively maintained by them.

 Their suppression triggers a cascade of deleterious events, beginning at the level of the vascular endothelium and extending to systemic inflammatory and metabolic dysregulation.
-This process transforms a healthy vascular environment into one that is predisposed to and clinical events.
+This process transforms a healthy vascular environment into one that is predisposed to atherosclerosis and clinical events.

 How Does Hormonal Suppression Impair Endothelial Function?